Secondhand Formalwear Is More Popular Than Ever. Here's Why

 Today, Bantigue is helping make this happen for other people via her startup Queenly, a digital destination for secondhand formalwear, which includes wedding gowns, prom dresses, and pageant-ready styles.
 “It really embodies this new wave of inclusivity in formal fashion,” she says.

 Indeed, boutiques, brands, and designers that cater to occasionwear often capitalize on social narratives around exclusivity that make dressing up for life’s special occasions pricey.
-In 2020, the average price of a wedding gown reached $2,439, according to Brides’ American Wedding Study.
-Meanwhile, families spent an average of $919 on prom-goers in 2018.
+In 2021, the average price of a wedding gown reached AUD $2,385.
 Not only is this out of reach for some financially but, given how these looks are often worn only once, it's environmentally unsustainable.

 “It's so common to buy an outfit for a formal occasion that you either don't have many opportunities to wear or don't love, so it ends up at the back of your closet,” says Noelle Sciacca, Women's Editorial Lead at The RealReal.
 “Buying and selling formalwear on the luxury resale market is a more sustainable way to approach event dressing and it's more cost-effective than buying new or renting, especially if you wear a piece to a few events and sell it after.”
 Shoppers are catching on: According to Sciacca, the online luxury consignment site has seen a significant increase in sales for formalwear, including mini bags, gowns, high heels, and cocktail dresses.